Me & Ueli at home, in Bears Ears National Monument

 I grew up surfing, drawing, and singing in the car along coast highway in California.

-When not working or traveling, I’m usually running on steep forest trails with my dog or trying to trust my feet on granite crystals.
+When I’m not working or traveling, I’m usually running steep forest trails with my dog or trying to trust my feet on granite crystals.